krigjo25/console-games-cs/README.md

 Based on level the difficulty may vary, but the user gets a hint if the user types in a less or greater than answer.

 ## License
-This project is licensed under the No License.
-See the [LICENSE](LICENSE) file for details.
+This application is under [GNU v.3](./LICENCE)

-## Contact

-For any questions or suggestions, please open an issue or contact the me at [e-mail](mailto:krigjo25@outlook.com).
+## Notes from the developer
+Created with love for programming, thanks for reading.
+I hope you'll have a beautiful day as you are!,<br>
+@krigjo25